arcaptcha-internship-2024/Amir-arcaptcha-intership-2024/projects/Project-1/Back-End/README.md

 }
 ```

+5. Configue required environment variables, there is a sample in `.env.example` of all required environment variables.

 ---

 In Phase 1, we are going to build image and run container by docker, to do so, open the project root directory in terminal and after that run: